datacarpentry/sql-ecology-lesson/_episodes/03-sql-joins.md

 keypoints:
 - "Use the `JOIN` command to combine data from two tables---the `ON` or `USING` keywords specify which columns link the tables."
 - "Regular `JOIN` returns only matching rows.
 Other join commands provide different behavior, e.g., `LEFT JOIN` retains all rows of the table on the left side of the command."
-- "`IFNULL` allows you to specify a value to use in place of `NULL`, which can help in joins"
+- "`COALESCE` allows you to specify a value to use in place of `NULL`, which can help in joins"
 - "`NULLIF` can be used to replace certain values with `NULL` in results"
-- "Many other functions like `IFNULL` and `NULLIF` can operate on individual values."
+- "Many other functions like `COALESCE` and `NULLIF` can operate on individual values."
 ---

 ## Joins